Online Learning Degree Programs

-Do I need a computer to take eLearning classes?
+Do I need a computer to take Online or Hybrid classes?

-While owning a computer is not a requirement, to be most successful in eLearning classes it is highly recommended you have the following:
+While owning a computer is not a requirement, to be most successful in these classes it is highly recommended you have the following:

-- Access to a reliable computer with high speed or DSL Internet connectivity.
+- Access to a reliable computer with high-speed internet connectivity.
 Specific technical requirements can be found on the Technical Requirements page.

-- Basic computer skills including keyboarding, Internet, email, and word-processing.
+- Basic computer skills including keyboarding, internet navigation, email, and word-processing.

-No. eLearning classes follow a specific progression throughout the term.
+No. Online classes follow a specific progression throughout the term.
 You cannot complete the classes at your own pace.

-Can I receive Financial Aid for eLearning classes?
+Can I receive Financial Aid for online classes?

 Please contact the Financial Aid office to determine your eligibility and to apply for financial aid.
 Ask about grants, scholarships, loans, and student employment opportunities.

-I am new to eLearning.
+I am new to online learning.
 How do I get started?

 See Getting Started for a breakdown of steps to get a successful start in your eLearning classes.

-Who do I contact for questions/advising/support for eLearning classes?
+Who do I contact for questions/advising/support for online classes?